yugr/python-hate/README.md

 lst.sort(key=lambda n_name_phone: (n_name_phone[1], n_name_phone[2]))
 ```

-To make things even better, tuple unpacking does work in Python 2.
+This seems to be intentional decision as tuple unpacking does work in Python 2.

-## Inconsistency of set literals
+## Inconsist syntax of set literals

 Sets can be initialized via syntax sugar:
 ```